jbcodeforce/aws-organization-play/README.md

 }
 ```

+if users are defined in Identity Center, it may be possible to leverage [Permission Sets](https://docs.aws.amazon.com/singlesignon/latest/userguide/permissionsetsconcept.html).

+! to be continued

 ## Using Service Control Policy in Organizations

 SCPs may be attached to the root, Organization Unit or AWS accounts.
-Using SCPs we can be sure newly created account as general permission setup.
+Using SCPs, we can be sure newly created account has general permission setup.
+This is helpful to centrally manage policies within all the accounts of an organizations.

 * Be sure to have enabled SCP in the management account.

-* Define a policy that let
+!
+To be continued to demonstrate enforcing logging for example to CloudWatch or CloudTrail for any app deployed in accounts.

 ## Resources